-Vegetarian Taco Pasta filled with lots of veggies and tasty Mexican flavors.
+Vegetarian Taco Pasta is filled with healthy black beans, vegetables, and lots of tasty Mexican flavors.
 This easy to make Taco Pasta will be a family favorite.

 I love that you don’t even have to bake it.
 That really helps keep the house cool in the summer.